steelThread/redmon/README.md

 ----

 ## Usage
-Note:  Current version of Redmon is dependent on [Highcharts JS v2.1.9](http://www.highcharts.com/) which is not included with this repo and requires a license.
-This will be replaced with something open source friendly in the future.
-In the meantime you can download highcharts and put the highcharts.js file in public/vendor to get things working.
-Do it!

 Currently not a registered gem, but soon.
 For now clone the repo and start the app as demonstrated below

 ```bash